Laboral Kutxa: Management

-Like Caja Laboral and Ipar Kutxa, Laboral Kutxa is a worker's co-operative.
+Like Caja Laboral and Ipar Kutxa, Laboral Kutxa is a workers' co-operative.
 As such, it is obliged to follow Spanish Co-operative Law and the general regulation of worker co-operatives.
-Although it has no restrictions to perform as a financial institution to its clients it must pay special attention to the needs of its own worker's.
+Although it has no restrictions to perform as a financial institution to its clients it must pay special attention to the needs of its own workers.
 Operations with third parties cannot make for more than 50% of the company's total assets.

-All worker's in Laboral Kutxa are members of the company and had a vote in the General Assembly.
+All workers in Laboral Kutxa are members of the company and had a vote in the General Assembly.
 Those clients with a strong commitment with the union can also become members if they wish to: in February 2013 Laboral Kutxa allowed them to do so with a small contribution (2.000 euros).